The area is rich in resources, from extremely tasty mochi to purveyors of fine orbital satellites.

 - Gryphon Stringed Instruments

 This is a first-rate shop for anything with strings.
 They not only sell guitars, but harps, dulcimers, banjos, ukuleles, and violins.
+They try to save their customers money; when I went in looking for a guitar tuner, they showed me the least expensive one first.
 They're not open Sundays.

 - 211 Lambert Ave